December 5, 2015

 I also observed that the monkeys would preferably target women since they expected fewer resistance from them and grab bags right out of their hands.
 Sometimes they even climbed and jumped on them without the intent of stealing something – for sport I can only suppose.
 It really looked like they were having a little competition of "Who can make the lady scream the loudest?".
 Seeing this spectacle wasn't only a never ending source of entertainment for them but also for me, I won't even deny it.

 I hope you enjoyed this one just as much as I enjoyed writing it.
-There will be another article about Spain in a few weeks that deals with some special places I visited.
+The final article in this series deals with some special places I visited.

 Thanks for reading!